You must be born again. But what does that mean? Does anything result from rebirth? Or do we just stay the same?

 How does this newness manifest itself in our daily living?
-He has a changed heart, the deepest part of a human being.
+We have a changed heart, the deepest part of a human being.
 Ezek.
 36:26 says that God will take out a heart of stone and put in a man or woman a heart of flesh.

 The heart must be washed clean, because out of it come evil thoughts, murder, adultery, fornication, theft, false witness and slander (Matt.
 15:19).
-Recall that Ti.
-3:5 says the washing of regeneration.
+Recall that Titus 3:5 says the washing of regeneration.

 See the post:

 Do Christians Have to ‘Keep’ the Ten Commandments?